ELIXIR-Belgium/ena-upload-container/README.md

 # ENA upload container

 This is a repository to build a Galaxy container to clean raw reads and upload them to ENA.
-The ena uploading is based on the tool [ena-ipload-cli](https://github.com/usegalaxy-eu/ena-upload-cli)
+The ENA uploading is based on the tool [ena-ipload-cli](https://github.com/usegalaxy-eu/ena-upload-cli).

 ## Usage